ilmanzo/q2boot/README.md

 - Linux, macOS, or Windows
 - QEMU installed and in PATH
 - KVM support (Linux) for hardware acceleration
+- `guestfs-tools` for automatic architecture detection (optional, package may be named `libguestfs-tools`).
 - Sufficient RAM for host + VM requirements

 ### Build Requirements